pen-lang/pen/doc/src/guides/coding-style.md

 # Coding style

-This page describes the common coding style used in programs written in the language.
+This page describes the common coding style used in programs written in Pen.

 ## Spacing